manikantag/temenos-SCALE2020/Creating a Seamless Payment Experience Using Temenos Payment APIs/Module3-InitiateASepaPayment.md

 ![image](images/image016.png)

-3. Payload should be set in Body section of the API
+3. Payload should be set in Body section of the API, in RAW JSON format.

 ![image](images/image017.png)